-Student assessment cover sheet NAME GRADE: Not Achieved Achieved Merit Excellence ACCEPT: Sig In here if you accept th nis grade Date ACCEPT: Sign here if you accept this grade Date APPEAL: If you do not accept this grade due to reasons such as You think the assessment process was flawed in some way.
+Student assessment cover sheet NAME GRADE: Not Achieved Achieved Merit Excellence ACCEPT: Sign h nere if you accept th is grade Date APPEAL: If you do not accept this grade due to reasons such as You think the assessment process was flawed in some way.
 Your grade does not reflect the quality of your work A question has been marked incorrectly, you may appeal.
 1. Talk to your teacher.
 S/he may be able to correct the situation immediately.
 2. If the situation is not resolved fill in an appeal form and give this to Ms Vujcich within three days.
 3. If you disagree with the decision Ms Vujcich makes you may take your appeal to Mr Rogers.
 This must be done within three days of receiving your decision from Ms Vujcich.